MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 # AI Ready – Recommendations to prepare an AI foundation

-This article provides recommendations for making key design and process decisions that all your AI workloads inherit.
+This article provides recommendations for making key design and process decisions for adopting AI workloads at scale.
 It assumes as a prerequisite familiarity with [CAF Ready](/azure/cloud-adoption-framework/ready/) and [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).
 It focuses on AI-specific guidance for region selection, resource organization, and networking.

 :::image type="content" source="./images/ai-resource-hierarchy.svg" alt-text="Diagram showing the resource organization for internal and internet-facing AI workloads." lightbox="./images/ai-resource-hierarchy.svg" border="false":::
 *Figure 1.
 Resource organization for internal and internet-facing AI workloads.*

-## Prepare AI deployment regions
+## Prepare AI reliability

 Select the right region or regions to host your AI models.
 It affects the performance, compliance, cost, and availability of your AI services: